Scaddy00/wish_discord_bot/README.md

 - Manage bot settings and responses through easy-to-edit JSON configuration files.
 - Securely store sensitive information using environment variables.
 - Easily set up and run with minimal configuration.
+- **Database logging**: Comprehensive logging of events, commands, messages, and errors to SQLite database.
+- **User verification system**: Automated verification process with temporary roles and timeouts.
+- **Role management**: Automatic role assignment/removal based on reactions and member status.
+- **Weekly reports**: Automated weekly summaries of server activity and statistics.
+- **Database cleanup**: Automatic cleanup of old records (3+ months) to maintain performance.
+- **Message logging**: Track all messages with configurable channel exclusions.

-The bot is designed for flexibility and ease of use, making it suitable for communities that want to stay updated on Twitch activity directly within Discord.
+The bot is designed for flexibility and ease of use, making it suitable for communities that want to stay updated on Twitch activity directly within Discord while maintaining comprehensive server management and logging capabilities.

 ---